Onset of flow in a confined colloidal glass under an imposed shear stress

-Until now, we have measured the macroscopic response by monitoring the motion of the top wall.
-We observed, with decreasing stress, the appearance of creeping dynamics.
-We now want to see how this slow deformation shapes up at a more local scale within the sample; whether the local response is uniform or heterogeneous and whether any spatial structures are formed as the system yields.
-In order to study this, we consider non-affine motions occurring due to local structural rearrangements.
-To this end, maps of transverse displacements are computed in the following manner.
-Before we apply the external stress ($t=0$), we divide the $xy$ plane of the simulation box into small square cells (of length $l_{c}=1.1d_s$) and identify the particles in each cell.
-Next, after time $t$, we determine the transverse displacement of each particle $\Delta{y}_i(t)=|y_i(t)-y_i(0)|$ and then, to construct the spatial maps, we calculate for each cell the local mobility, $\mu_{lm}(t)=\langle\Delta{y}_i(t)\rangle_{lm}$ (with $\langle\rangle_{lm}$ the average over all the particles in the cell $\{lm\}$ at $t=0$).
+Till now, by monitoring the motion of the top wall, we have gauged the macroscopic response of the material.
+We now want to see how deformation shapes up at a more local scale within the sample; whether the local response is uniform or heterogeneous and whether any spatial structures are formed as the system yields.
+In order to study this, we construct maps of transverse displacements (which are non-affine motions occurring due to the local structural rearrangements) in the following manner.
+Before we apply the external stress ($t=0$), we divide the $xy$ plane of the simulation box into small square cells (of length $l_c=1.1\,d_s$) and identify the particles in each cell.
+Next, after time $t$, we calculate the transverse displacement of each particle $\Delta{y}_i(t)=|y_i(t)-y_i(0)|$ and then calculate for each cell the local mobility, $\mu_{lm}(t)=\langle\Delta{y}_i(t)\rangle_{lm}$, where $\langle\rangle_{lm}$ is the average over all the particles in the cell $\{lm\}$ at $t=0$, to construct the spatial maps.